Henry Jacques Gaisman: Career

-His safety razor was patented in May and July 1904, and was initially sold by the Auto Strop Safety Razor Company, a competitor to razor and blade manufacturer Gillette Razor Corporation, run by Mr. King C. Gillette.
-When Mr. Gaisman found similar technologies in the Gillette razors, his company sued the Gillette Razor Corporation for patent infringement, which Mr. Gillette resolved by merging with Auto Strop.
+His safety razor was patented in May and July 1904, and was initially sold by the Auto Strop Safety Razor Company, a competitor to razor and blade manufacturer Gillette Safety Razor Company, founded by Mr. King C. Gillette.
+When Gillette appropriated Gaisman's technology Auto Strop sued the Gillette Razor Corporation for patent infringement, which Gillette resolved by merging the two companies.
 When Mr. Gaisman came on board at the Gillette corporation, he found financial reporting errors which shook investor confidence and briefly caused the Gillette stock to drop.
 When Mr. Gillette eventually died at age 77, Mr. Gaisman went on to become the leader of the Gillette Razor Corporation.

 In 1914, he also developed the autographic camera, a process where photographers could write small notes on the edge of their negatives.
 The rights to this process were purchased by George Eastman (of Eastman Kodak) in 1914 for the sum of $300,000.

-After his razorblade patent ran out in 1921, he continued to develop newer razorblade technologies in an effort to protect his patent.
-On November 21, 1922, he applied for a new patent on a newer razor technology with a double-edged safety blade that would fit into the Gillette handles, but the Gillette blades would not fit into his newer handles.
+After his razorblade patent ran out in 1921, Gaisman continued to develop newer razorblade technologies.
+On November 21, 1922, he applied for a new patent on a double-edged safety blade, which would not fit in Gillette handles.
 On June 28, 1927, he was granted the patent for this newer "Probak" razor, and in 1928 he founded the Probak Razor Corporation.

+Personal life

+As bachelor

-In 1932, at age 63 and still a bachelor, he moved from his Park Avenue apartment home to Hartsdale, NY after purchasing 106 acre of land from George Christiancy, former U.S. Minister to Peru and stockbroker.
+In 1932, at age 63 and still a bachelor, he moved from his Park Avenue apartment home to Hartsdale, New York, after purchasing 106 acre of land from George Christiancy, a stockbroker and former U.S. Minister to Peru.
 Shortly thereafter, he purchased 16 acre of adjacent undeveloped land from the Healy estate, the neighboring A.P.
 Theobald estate, and a tract from the Kuzmier estate, giving him a total of 136 acre along Ridge Road in Hartsdale.

 The Business Week magazine of 26 November 1930 described Mr. Gaisman as "... of medium height, of benign mien.
 He lives in a Park Avenue apartment in a state of contented batchelorhood [sic] ...
 He has voiced doubts as to whether any woman could live with him.
 The doubt applies to unconventional working habits and not to personal disposition.
 If he gets an idea in the middle of the night there is no more sleep for him.
 Like Gillette, Gaisman is an incurable inventor.
 Also like Gillette, Gaisman possesses a quality notoriously lacking in most inventors – shrewd executive ability."
 He retired from the Gilette Safety Razor Corporation in 1938, at which time he was reputed to be worth more than 25 million dollars.